IsayIsee/routeros_hotspot_generator/README.md

 # The Ultimate standalone Hotspot PIN generator for RouterOS

-There is a simple script writen in PHP to generate PINs to connect a Hotspot, using RouterOS using the routeros-api by **Denis Basta**: https://github.com/BenMenking/routeros-api/blob/master/routeros_api.class.php
+There is a simple script writen in PHP to generate PINs to connect a Hotspot, using RouterOS using the routeros-api by **Denis Basta**: https://github.com/BenMenking/routeros-api/blob/master/routeros_api.class.php without using User Manager.

 An Appliance with Tiny Core Linux ready-to-use (after proper configuration) is included on OVA format (VMWare) configured with Bridged network device, as the PIN generator server.
 (You still need your device with RouterOS).